brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney.md

       represented by an attorney who has extensive experience in representing people in circumstances similar to yours.
 There are a lot of criminal defense lawyers in practice, and not all of them will be suitable to your needs.
-In order to find the best attorney for you, here are few things to consider in your search:
+In order to find the best criminal defense attorney in phoenix, here are few things to consider in your search:

       *   Find out as best you can what percentage of an attorney’s caseload